Can I run a horizontally made Stand-up Pouch or Bag on a VFFS machine?

 The third item to consider has to do with fill volume.
 Or in simple terms, how full is my pouch/bag when it is finished and sitting on a shelf.
 This is a very important item to consider if you are considering or even converting from an existing HFFS stand up pouch to a VFFS produced stand up pouch.
 Again the difference comes from the varying processes.

-In a horizontal form fill and seal machine, the filling is done from the top while the bag is pulled open and the bottom gusset is fully available.
-This means the potential volume of the pouch is 100% available when the product is dropped into the pouch.
-It is standard to find HFFS made bags ⅔ to ¾ full because of this process.
+When using a horizontal form fill and seal machine, the filling process occurs from the top, allowing for the bottom gusset of the pouch to be fully available.
+This means that the pouch has its full potential volume when the product is dropped into it.
+Typically, HFFS made bags are filled to about ⅔ to ¾ of their capacity due to this process.

-On a VFFS machine, this can be more difficult to achieve as the bag is being formed and sealed simultaneously while filling through what ends up being the side of the stand up pouch.
-The result of this simultaneous step is that the gusset that forms the bottom of the pouch is only partially open in this stage and therefore the package fill volume is reduced.
-And just like an HFFS machine, it's important to leave a proper amount of headspace in the package or the result will be excess product in the seal jaw.
+On the other hand, achieving the same fill volume on a VFFS machine can be more challenging.
+This is because the bag is being formed and sealed simultaneously while the filling process takes place through the side of the stand-up pouch.
+As a result, the gusset at the bottom of the pouch is only partially open during this stage, leading to a reduction in the package fill volume.
+Just like with HFFS machines, it is crucial to leave enough headspace in the package to prevent excess product from interfering with the seal jaw.

 A further difference in fill volume also occurs when a recloseable zipper is part of the stand up pouch.
 In the HFFS process. the zipper is open when filling through the top and minimizes fill volume restrictions.